From Muffin Top to Healthy Weight • 4 Tips to Get There

 - Does your plan lack high-intensity workouts and/or intervals?
 HIIT workouts, Tabatas, and interval runs are great calorie burners!

 Each question you answer with “yes” indicates that your workout plan is less effective for weight loss than it could be.

 Are special exercises for love handles the best way to reduce lower belly fat?

 Exercises focused on your side abs are not going to burn the fat that you have sitting there.
 You need to maintain a moderate calorie deficit to lose fat.

-Do abs exercises make a difference in losing belly fat at all?
+Do abs workouts make a difference in losing belly fat at all?

-While abs exercises don’t speed up your weight loss, there is definitely value in training your abs.
+While abs workouts don’t speed up your weight loss, there is definitely value in training your abs.
 Your midsection transfers force throughout the body and stabilizes your posture.
-Besides that, doing abs exercises will help you “discover your abs”.
-Most people only feel their stomach.
+Besides that, doing abs workouts will help you “discover your abs”.
+Most people only feel their stomachs.
 Learning to feel your ab muscles will improve your relationship with your body and make you more efficient in all movements.